 Liver German Shepherd

-The liver German shepherd coat, just as the blue German shepherd coat is considered a confirmation fault by the American Kennel Club.
+The liver German shepherd coat, just as the blue German shepherd coat is considered a conformation fault by the American Kennel Club.
 According to the American Kennel Club standard “Pale, washed-out colors and blues or livers are serious faults.”
 This is because these coat colors are considered diluted, when instead the American Kennel Club standard requires rich coat colors.